A GUIDE TO VINTAGE STAR WARS FIGURES & ACCESSORIES

 • R2-D2

-• Han Solo Bespin
+• Han Solo Bespin [additional pictures courtesy of Daren Wilde]

-• Leia Organa Bespin Gown
+• Leia Organa Bespin Gown [additional pictures courtesy of Daren Wilde and Cristian Gauna]

 F/A 2: Pivot-Joint to Torso

-The F/A bootleg figures shown above were made in Mexico in the 80s and do have 4 articulation points.
+The fully articulated bootleg (F/A 2) figures shown above were made in Mexico in the 80s and do have 4 articulation points.
 The pivot-joint on those was made to the torso so that the limbs were plugged on.
 These are made out of a rubbery material known in three brown tones (reddish brown, light brown, dark brown).
 The figures can be pure in colour or mixed.
 Chief Chirpa, Lumat and Paploo share the same arms and legs that were copied from Chief Chirpa.
 All of those share the blue painted eyes and that unique white painted chin beard.

 The following figures are known: